Our Board

 • Andrea Posynick - Secretary

-Andrea is a born-and-raised Yellowknifer and currently works as a Senior Communications Advisor with the territorial government.
-With a professional background in graphic design and photography, she brings strong visual communication and strategic messaging skills to her work.
-Andrea spent a decade teaching dance classes locally to both children and adults, fostering creativity, confidence, and community connection through the arts.
-Her experience working with families and youth has strengthened her appreciation for accessible, high-quality community programming.
+Andrea also spent a decade teaching dance classes locally to both children and adults, fostering creativity, confidence, and a sense of community through the arts.
+Her experience working closely with families and youth has deepened her appreciation for accessible, high-quality programming and the important role it plays in building strong communities.

 • Wesley Anderson - Treasurer

-Wesley is born and raised in Yellowknife; currently raising his twins now in the same city.
-You're likely to see Wes around town with the kids at the field house for SunDogs soccer, or the Aquatic Centre for the public swim.
+Wesley is a born-and-raised Yellowknifer who is now raising his twins in the same community he has always called home.
+You’re likely to see Wes around town with his kids—whether at the Fieldhouse for SunDogs soccer or at the Aquatic Centre for public swim—making the most of everything Yellowknife has to offer for young families.

 • Harji Sidhu - Director at Large